 The selected KPIs are relevant, core and material to Enel's business strategy for its current and future operations, and reflect relevant sustainability challenges as identified in the company's materiality analysis and as identified by our own analysis.
 The scope of coverage varies for the different KPIs.
-Scope 1 GHG emissions from power generation, covered under KPI 1, account for around 40% of the group's total carbon footprint, while scopes 1 and 3 from integrated power emissions, captured under KPI 2, make up around 60% of the total.
-Scope 3 gas retail emissions, covered under KPI 3, represent around 20% of the group's total carbon footprint.
-Per our assessment, KPIs 4 and 5 capture 100% of the ESG challenges they address, namely Enel's renewable installed capacity for all of its electricity generation business and the alignment with EU taxonomy of Enel's entire capital spending plan for the periods 2023-25 and 2024-26.
+Scope 1 GHG emissions from power generation, covered under KPI 1, account for around 35% of the group's total carbon footprint, while scopes 1 and 3 from integrated power emissions, captured under KPI 2, make up around 60% of the total.
+Scope 3 gas retail emissions, covered under KPI 3, represent 17.8% of the group's total carbon footprint, which is only a small share of the issuer's total GHG footprint on a standalone basis.
+However, we expect the share of Scope 3 emissions from gas retail, relevant for KPI3's coverage, to increase in the next years, where Scope 1 emissions reductions are expected to outpace Scope 3 emissions reductions.
+In addition, Enel has not used KPI3 in any issuance on a standalone basis so far, although the issuer retains the flexibility to do so in the future.
+Overall, we view the low coverage of the sustainability footprint of KPI3 to be only temporary and not weighing on the KPI's materiality.
+Per our assessment, KPIs 4 and 5 capture 100% of the ESG challenges they address, namely Enel's renewable installed capacity for all of its electricity generation business and the alignment with EU taxonomy of Enel's entire capital spending plan for the periods 2023-2025, 2024-26 and 2025-27.
 The degree of relevance and magnitude of the KPIs are analyzed in greater detail in the "Contribution to sustainability" section.